National review of the use of Deprivation of Liberty Safeguards (DoLS) in Wales 2021-22

 Key findings and recommendations of our joint review with Healthcare Inspectorate Wales (HIW).

-HIW and CIW have joint responsibility for the monitoring and reporting of DoLS, and publish an annual report on the applications received by Health Boards and Local Authorities each year.
+Together with HIW, we have joint responsibility for the monitoring and reporting of DoLS and publish an annual report on the applications received by Health Boards and Local Authorities each year.

 What are the Safeguards